-This page serves as a resource for your state's CPA licensure requirements and is current as of December 2019.
-Always consult with your state or jurisdiction's board of accountancy for the most current information.
+Are you ready to earn your CPA license in Idaho?
+Your first step should always be to check the Idaho CPA requirements.
+The Idaho Board of Accountancy will ultimately license you.
+This page serves as a resource for Idaho's CPA licensure requirements and is current as of June 2021.
+Always consult with Idahos board of accountancy for the most current information.

-Minimum education requirements
+Minimum education requirements in Idaho

 - 30 semester (45 quarter) hours in business administration subjects

-- at least 20 semester (30 quarter) hours must be in accounting subjects
+- At least 20 semester (30 quarter) hours must be in accounting subjects

-An applicant must provide evidence of one year of experience to receive a license.
+- An applicant must provide evidence of one year of experience to receive a license.

-Experience must be verified by a certified public accountant or licensed public accountant holding an active license during the relevant time period.
+- Experience must be verified by a certified public accountant or licensed public accountant holding an active license during the relevant time period.

-One year of experience consists of full or part time employment that extends over a period of no less than 12 months and no more than 36 months and includes no fewer than 2,000 hours of performance of services.
+- One year of experience consists of full or part time employment that extends over a period of no less than 12 months and no more than 36 months and includes no fewer than 2,000 hours of performance of services.

-- The new licensee must file the annual CPE reporting form, indicating that the licensee has completed the two-hour course on state-specific ethics for Idaho and is otherwise exempt from obtaining CPE hours during the first year of licensure.
+- The new licensee must file the annual CPE reporting form, indicating that the licensee has completed the two-hour course on state-specific ethics for Idaho, and is otherwise exempt from obtaining CPE hours during the first year of licensure.